 Here is a list of all the AEM Forms add-on packages released to date with links to packages and other useful information:

-Yes, although Adobe’s marketing and communication may refer to either or both products as AEM Forms.
-As of version 6.3 (spring 2017), there are 2 distinct offerings: AEM Forms on JEE and AEM Forms on OSGI.
-AEM Forms on JEE has all of the services and AEM Forms on OSGI only has some of the services.
+Yes, although Adobe’s marketing and communication may refer to either or both products as AEM Forms, there are 2 distinct offerings.
+AEM Forms on JEE and AEM Forms on OSGI.
+In short, AEM Forms on OSGi is a unified OSGi technology stack with some of the document services running as native OSGi services.
+AEM Forms on JEE has all of the document services and tools but it is a composite architecture.
 If you can see this screen, you have AEM Forms on JEE.